Upcoming changes to your medical gap cover

 In short, Medical Gap is the difference between what your doctor charges and what’s covered by Medicare and your hospital cover.

-2. Known Gap – anything that your doctor charges above 120% of the MBS will be an out of pocket cost payable by you.
-Your doctor should discuss this with you prior to your procedure
+Anything that your doctor charges above 120% of the MBS will be an out of pocket cost payable by you.
+Your doctor should discuss this with you prior to your procedure.

-Frank's Gap Cover does not cover services provided by pathologists and radiologists, such as blood tests and imaging.
-Medicare and Frank will cover the MBS for these treatments and you’ll only have to pay a gap if your doctor charges higher than the MBS.
+Frank’s Gap Cover scheme does not cover the services provided by pathologists and radiologists, such as blood tests and imaging.
+But remember - Medicare will always pay 75% of the Medical Benefits Schedule fee for these treatments and Frank will pay the other 25%.
+So you’ll only have to pay extra if your doctor charges above this.